bodrick/awesome/TOPICS.md

 *   [FallingSnow/h265ize](https://github.com/FallingSnow/h265ize) - A node utility utilizing ffmpeg to encode videos with the hevc codec.

 ## libobs

 *   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.

-## nvidia

-*   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders!
-Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.